thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-action-nodes.md

 **Configuration: Processing settings**

-The save attributes node can perform two distinct actions, each governed by configurable processing strategies:
+The save attributes node can perform three distinct actions, each governed by configurable processing strategies:
 - **Attributes**: saves attribute data to the database.
-- **WebSockets**: notifies WebSocket subscriptions about updates to the time series data.
+- **WebSockets**: notifies WebSocket subscriptions about updates to the attribute data.
+- **Calculated fields**: notifies calculated fields about updates to the attribute data.

 For each of these actions, you can choose from the following **processing strategies**:
-- **On every message**: perform the action for every incoming message.
-- **Deduplicate**: perform the action only for the first message from a specific originator within a configurable time interval.
-Minimum value for a deduplication interval is 1 second and maximum is 1 day.
-- **Skip**: never perform the action.
+{% include docs/user-guide/rule-engine-2-0/processing-strategies-explanation.md %}

 > **Note**: Processing strategies are available since TB version 4.0.